New Mexico State Road 317

 State Road 317 (NM 317) is a 1.247 mi state highway in the US state of New Mexico.
-NM 317's western terminus is a continuation as Indian Service Route 61 at the end of state maintenance west of Isleta Village Proper, and the eastern terminus is at NM 45 west of Isleta Village Proper.
+The highway serves as a short connecting route connecting interstate 25 to NM 45/NM 314 while providing access to tribal services and neighborhoods.
+NM 317's western terminus is a continuation as Indian Service Route 61 at the end of state maintenance west of Isleta Village Proper, and the eastern terminus is at NM 45/NM 314 west of Isleta Village Proper.